 When you need to accurately enter latitude and longitude coordinates in a GIS, the first step is to give it a datum.
 A geodetic datum uniquely defines all locations on Earth with coordinates.

 Because the Earth is curved and in GIS we deal with flat map projections, we need to accommodate both the curved and flat views of the world.
 In surveying and geodesy, we accurately define these properties with geodetic datums.

-We begin modelling the Earth with a sphere or ellipsoid.
+We begin modeling the Earth with a sphere or ellipsoid.
 Over time, surveyors have gathered a massive collection of surface measurements to more reliably estimate the ellipsoid.

 A Mammoth Collection of Survey Benchmarks